-The site is within the safeguarding area for an Anglian Water site (AW54 - Easton Stw (Suffolk) Anglian Water).
+- natural drainage systems where easily accessible maintenance can be achieved.
+All drainage systems should deliver bio-diversity, amenity, quality and quantity benefits and be designed to the latest Lead Local Flood Authority guidance - 9.
+The site is within the safeguarding area for an Anglian Water site (AW54 Easton Stw (Suffolk) Anglian Water).
 In this area, Suffolk Minerals and Waste Local Plan 2020 Policy MP10: Minerals Consultation and Safeguarding Areas will apply.
-Early engagement with Anglian Water to ensure that there is adequate capacity, or capacity can be made available in the wastewater network.

-Proposals that improve the efficiency of heating, cooling and lighting of buildings by maximising daylight and passive solar gain through the orientation of buildings are encouraged.
+Early engagement with Anglian Water to ensure that there is adequate capacity, or capacity can be made available in the wastewater network. - 10.
+Proposals that improve the efficiency of heating, cooling and lighting of buildings by maximising daylight and passive solar gain through the orientation of buildings will be supported.